Joanna Rajkowska

 Joanna Rajkowska (born 1968) is a Polish contemporary artist who came onto the Polish art scene in the 1990s.
 Her most famous work is called "Greetings from Jerusalem Avenue", a 15 m artificial palm tree installed on Warsaw's Jerusalem Avenue.

 The installation was organized by the Warsaw Centre for Contemporary Art (13 December 2002 – 13 December 2003).
 Since then, the palm tree has become a permanent fixture of Warsaw, as it was not removed at the end of the official exhibition but instead came under the protection of the President of Warsaw.

 It went neglected and leafless two years later, until the artist and friends mounted its restoration.
 It still stands in the center of the city.
 In the summer of 2007, the palm underwent a complete makeover, becoming more weatherproof and easier to maintain (unlike natural palms, its fronds require periodic manual replacement).

 Life

 Born in Bydgoszcz, Poland, Joanna Rajkowska studied painting at the Academy of Fine Arts in Kraków, Poland (1988–1993), and art history at Jagiellonian University, Kraków, Poland (1988–1993).
 She also completed the Studio Semester Program at the State University of New York, U.S. (1994–1995).

 Work

 Rajkowska describes the sense of her activity as building relationships with other people.
 She often only sets up the context of a meeting, allowing it to be an open experience.
 She usually engages a number of people as participants, and she also uses herself in her work.
 For example, in Satisfaction Guaranteed, her body was being symbolically consumed by other people.
+In 2014 she covered a tenement building in Lodz with mirrors, taking inspiration from her daughter's returning vision after treatment for retinoblastoma; the work is known is Rosa's Passage.